rynmlng/rynmlng/README.md

 - 👨‍⚖️ I enjoy building and managing Engineering teams at software companies
 - 🌱 I spend time in and out of work mentoring Engineers
 - ⚡ I enjoy coding when I have free time in 🐍 Python or 🦔 Go
-- 🏸 My hobbies are 🌲 woodworking, 🤽‍♂️ gold panning, 🎴 Texas Hold 'Em, and in general being ⛺ outdoors
+- 🏸 My hobbies are 🌲 Woodworking, 🥘 Cooking, 🎴 Texas Hold 'Em, and in general being ⛺ Outdoors

 ### What I Believe In
 - Be a [Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/)